 In terms of Reimbursement Limits, The Home Depot reimburses “50% of the cost of tuition, books, and reasonable class registration fees” and “50% of mandatory fees up to a maximum reimbursement” up to the specific annual caps ranging from $1,500 to $5,000 based on job classification.

-With more than 37,200 fast food chains worldwide and a lot of French fries, McDonald’s is easily the world’s best friend fast food chain.
+With more than 37,200 fast-food chains worldwide and a lot of French fries, McDonald’s is easily the world’s best friend fast-food chain.
 It was awarded the most valuable fast food brand internationally in 2018.
 They’re not planning on skimping on food delivery anytime soon, and the same goes for their educational assistance programs for their beloved employees.

 McDonald’s program, called Archways to Opportunity is an educational and tuition assistance program that promised to invest at least $150 million in a span of five years.
 Already 400,000 McDonald’s employees are eligible if they are at least 90 days with a 15-hour weekly shift minimum.

-Part-time employees like Primary Maintenance, Floor Supervisors, Shift Manager Trainees or the general crew can receive $700 if they meet the qualification requirements.
+Part-time employees like Primary Maintenance, Floor Supervisors, Shift Manager Trainees, or the general crew can receive $700 if they meet the qualification requirements.
 Non-managerial position holders can, in fact, receive up to $2,500 and managerial position holders get as high as up to $3,000 annually.
-To add, trainees for full-time General Manager, Department Manager, full-time Store Manager and Certified Swing Manager, with consistent performance of “significant performer” throughout the entire course, can earn up to $5,250 in college education financial assistance.
+To add, trainees for full-time General Manager, Department Manager, full-time Store Manager, and Certified Swing Manager, with consistent performance of “significant performer” throughout the entire course, can earn up to $5,250 in college education financial assistance.
 Way to go, Ronald!

 Archways to Opportunity covers high school diplomas, community college, 4-year university, trade school, ESL studies, as well as gives unlimitedly free passes to education advising services.
-The best part is that there is no lifetime limit how much an employee can receive for their tuition aid.
+The best part is that there is no lifetime limit on how much an employee can receive for their tuition aid.